ddev/ddev/docs/users/troubleshooting.md

 1. Use `ddev stop --all` and `sudo ddev hostname --remove-inactive` to prune the number of hosts on that hosts-file line.
 When you start a project, the hostname(s) associated with that project will be added back again.
 2. Manually edit the hosts file (typically `C:\Windows\System32\drivers\etc\hosts`) and put some of your hosts on a separate line in the file.

+## Windows WSL2 Network Issues

+If you're using a browser on Windows, accessing a project in WSL2, you can end up with very confusing results if your project is listening on a port inside WSL2, but a Windows process is listening on the port on Windows.
+The way to sort this out is to stop your project inside WSL2, verify that nothing is listening on the port there, and then study the port on the Windows side, by visiting it with a browser or using other tools as described above.